love-vector/yda/README.md

 YDA  core operates on Java 11.

 ### Integrations and Implementations
-The YDA Framework currently provides integrations and implementations exclusively for the Spring Framework, relying on Java 17.
+The YDA currently provides integrations and implementations exclusively for the Spring Framework, relying on Java 17.
 Retrievers implementations rely on the Milvus Vector Store and the OpenAI Embedding Model in their implementations to efficiently manage and process data.
 The generators leverage integration with OpenAI, providing advanced capabilities for creating AI solutions and intelligent assistants.

 ## License
 YDA is released under version 3 of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0-standalone.html).